-In accordance with section 606(c)(1) of the CWA, 40 CFR § 35.3150, the SRF Program has developed a list of projects to receive funding in the first year after the grant award and a comprehensive priority list of eligible projects for funding in future years (CWSRF will maintain past PRLs).
-The PRL includes: community information, project description, related assigned points, the ATPI, watershed total project cost, amount of GPR (if applicable), anticipated construction start and end date, and EPA Needs Survey Category.
+In accordance with section 606(c)(1) of the CWA, 40 CFR § 35.3150, the SRF Program has developed a list of projects to receive funding in the first year after the grant award.
+CWSRF will maintain past PRLs.
+The PRL includes community information, project description, related assigned points, the ATPI, watershed, total project cost, amount of GPR (if applicable), anticipated construction start and end date, and the projects' associated EPA Needs Survey Category.
 The CWSRF PRL (Appendix) includes eligible projects for which the total cost of assistance requested is at least equal to the amount of the Capitalization Grant being applied for before the EPA awards the grant.
-In addition to the projects listed, the CWSRF loan program may consider loan increases for existing projects, project carried forward from FY 2019, and other CWSRF-eligible projects.
+In addition to the projects listed, the CWSRF Loan Program may consider loan increases for existing projects, projects carried forward from SFY 2021, and other CWSRF-eligible projects.
 The CWSRF project list may include NPS projects since the State's NPS Assessment and Management Program has been approved.